8 items from 2014

-Matt Passmore is heading to USA Network.
-The former star of A&E's The Glades has been tapped to topline USA's Sean Jablonski drama pilot, The Hollywood Reporter has learned.
-The untitled effort revolves around investment banker Neil Truman and his wife, Grace, as they try to sift through their stagnant relationship looking for what they once had.
-But when Neil discovers that Grace is seeing a male escort and accidentally comes into possession of the escort's phone, he gains a unique perspective on his life and what motivates women.
-Meanwhile, Grace contemplates whether her needs are being met and whether
+USA Network is continuing to bulk up on original programming, ordering its Sean Jablonski drama to series.
+The cable network has picked up 10 episodes of the untitled drama starring Matt Passmore (The Glades) for a debut in the summer.
+The untitled effort revolves around investment banker Neil Truman (Passmore) and his wife, Grace (Stephanie Szostak, The Devil Wears Prada), as they try to sift through their stagnant relationship looking for what they once had.
+But when Neil discovers that Grace is seeing a male escort and accidentally comes into possession of the escort's phone, he gains a unique perspective

 - Lesley Goldberg